azerion/bluestack-sdk-ios/Home.md

 Native ads give you the control to design the perfect ad units for your app.
 With our Native Ad API, you can determine the look and feel, size and location of your ads.
 Because you decide how the ads are formatted, ads can fit seamlessly in your application.
 #####Init factory

-To create a native ads you have to init an object with type MNGAdsSDKFactory and set the nativeDelegate.
+To create a nativeAd  you have to init an object with type MNGAdsSDKFactory and set the nativeDelegate.

 ```objc
 nativeAdsFactory = [[MNGAdsSDKFactory alloc]init];